 When you’re working in a small business or startup and decide to hire a contractor to outsource some of your work, it’s tempting to download a free Contractor Agreement template from the internet to cut costs.
-But is it safe to use a free template in this situation?
+But in 2025, with the legal landscape continuously evolving, is it still safe to use a free template in this situation?

 Learn more about contractors and the key considerations for a Contractor Agreement below.